noir-lang/noir/docs/docs/developers/noir.md

 Having obtained the compiled program, the program inputs shall then be specified in its ABI.

-*Basic Example in Noir* is a program that multiplies input `x` with input `y` and returns the result:
+_Standard Noir Example_ is a program that multiplies input `x` with input `y` and returns the result:

 ```noir
 fn main(x: u32, y: pub u32) -> pub u32 {